abyssDS/sfmlWiki/Compile-SFML-from-source-on-Ubuntu-14.x.md

 The last part of that command tells git to place the source in a folder called `SFML_SRC`.
 If you leave off this part of the command, the folder will be called just `SFML`.

+Now change into the `SFML_SRC` directory and list the contents.

+    cd SFML_SRC
+    ls

+Inside this directory you should see a file named `CMakeLists.txt`